 When you know how to go about it properly, that is.

 There are an endless array of ways to save money with online purchases.
 There's the traditional way, where you have a coupon, maybe from a third-party like a newspaper or magazine.
-There are also numerous ways you can find online deals and rebates, specifically.
+There are also numerous ways you can find online rebates and deals, specifically.

 Let's look at a couple.